Published on

 Table of contents

-The phrase “food mileage” refers to the distances travelled by food before reaching our plates.
+Food mileage refer to the distance food travels before reaching our plates.
 This mileage not only contributes to greenhouse gas emissions, but also generates other, less known, negative impacts.
 By tweaking our consumption habits, we can limit these environmental and health impacts.

 Greenhouse gas (GHG) emissions

-Before being consumed, our food travels an average of 2,500 km.
-For example, a Mexican tomato – still a bit green when picked – travels over 3,000 km in a refrigerated truck before arriving here.
-A single delivery truck belches out more than 4.5 tonnes of GHG emissions into the atmosphere.
-This is quite the voyage, especially when you consider that Quebec has over 1,550 growers who produce vegetables for local consumption!
+Before being eaten, our food travels an average of 2,500 km.
+For example, a Mexican tomato – that was still a little green when it was picked – travels over 3,000 km in a refrigerated truck before arriving in Quebec.
+A single delivery truck can add more than 4.5 tonnes of GHG emissions to the atmosphere.
+This voyage has quite the impact, especially when you consider that Quebec has over 1,550 farmers who produce vegetables for local consumption!

-Équiterre released a report on how to lower emissions from transport trucks in Montreal.
+Did you know that Équiterre contributed to a report on how to lower emissions from transport trucks in Montreal?

 Overpackaging

-To survive the trip and storage conditions, facilitate distribution and ensure its attractiveness upon arrival, transported food is packaged, and in some cases overpackaged.
+In order to survive the trip and storage conditions, to facilitate distribution and to ensure its attractiveness upon arrival, transported food is packaged, and in some cases, overpackaged.
 This requires large amounts of plastic and cardboard – so much so that food industry packaging accounts for 70% of all packaging in Quebec.

 pdf - 0.82 mb Réduction des emballages alimentaires